 9. Dry Ginger for Weakness:

-In fact, dry Ginger (sonth) helps to regain strength after long illness.
-Grind equal amount of dry ginger, bel (quince) ki giri, green cardamom (chhoti elaichi) and dates (khajoor) to make powder.
+In fact, dry Ginger helps to regain strength after long illness.
+Grind equal amount of sonth, bel (quince) ki giri, green cardamom (chhoti elaichi) and dates (khajoor) to make powder.
 And take 10 gm of this powder at evening with milk regularly for some days.